mixerapi/mixerapi/README.md

 Gets your API project up and going quickly by creating routes for you.
 It can either:

 - Build your routes.php file from a single command, or
-- Automatically expose RESTful CRUD routes with a handy middleware.
+- Automatically expose RESTful CRUD routes with a handy AutoRouter class.

 ```
 # config/routes.php